amrmostafa800/SelfReviveMultiplayer/README.md

 # SelfReviveMultiplayer
-mod for Self Revive but for Multiplayer
+muck mod for Self Revive but for Multiplayer